next-multilingual/next-multilingual/README.md

 }
 ```

 This is very similar to the API implemented in the [example application](./example/pages/api).
 We are using the `Accept-Language` HTTP header to tell the API in which locale we want its response to be.
-Unlike `useMessages` that has the context of the current locale, we need to tell `getMessages` in which locale to return messages.
+Unlike the `useMessages` hook that has the context of the current locale, we need to tell `getMessages` in which locale to return messages.

-Message files behave exactly the same as with `useMessages`, you simply need to create one next to the API Route's file, in our case `hello.en-US.properties`:
+Message files behave exactly the same as with `useMessages` You simply need to create one next to the API Route's file, in our case `hello.en-US.properties`:

 ```properties
 # API message